bedosport/CarND-Advanced-Lane-Lines/P4_writeup.md

 ![test6][img12]

 ---

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-Final pipeline video (click on the image to view the video from youtube) [![final][img13]](https://www.youtube.com/watch?v=X8QN-qY7uIo)
+The image processing pipeline is built with the camera undistortion, perspective transformation, image thresholding, and lane detection modules.
+The final video pipeline class ("videoPipeline.py") is built by importing all these sub modules.
+The final output generated with the video pipeline is shown in the following youtube video. (click on the image to view the video from youtube)
+[![final][img13]](https://www.youtube.com/watch?v=X8QN-qY7uIo)

 ---